StrangeBeeCorp/docs/docs/thehive/administration/taxonomies/about-taxonomies.md

 ## Actions

-!!! info "TheHive upgrades don't update MISP taxonomies"
+!!! info "MISP taxonomy upgrades"
     TheHive includes the version of [MISP taxonomies](https://www.misp-project.org/taxonomies.html) available at the time of installation.
 Upgrading TheHive doesn't automatically update MISP taxonomies.
 To update them, you must perform [a manual update](update-misp-taxonomies.md).

 You can't modify taxonomies or their tags.